-Separated Shoulder Treatment Options for Residents of Lafayette, LA & Nearby Communities
+Separated Shoulder Treatment Options for Residents of Lafayette, LA, and Nearby Communities

 A shoulder “separates” when the ligament that connects the collarbone (clavicle) to the shoulder blade (acromion) becomes overly stretched or torn.
 Without a secure anchor, the collarbone may drift out of position and push against the skin near the top of the shoulder.

 A separated shoulder can result from a blow to the point of the shoulder or a fall onto an outstretched arm.
 Therefore, it is common among individuals who participate in contact sports, such as football and hockey, or activities that involve frequent falls, such as skiing and gymnastics.

 In addition to pain around the end of the collarbone, a separated shoulder can cause swelling, bruising, arm muscle weakness, limited range of motion, and a visible bump at the top of the shoulder.